Munawwar/http-snapshotter/README.md

 import { start, startTestCase, endTestCase } from "http-snapshotter";

 const __dirname = dirname(fileURLToPath(import.meta.url));
-start({ snapshotDirectory: resolve(__dirname, "http-snapshots") });
+// if you are using an isolated test runner, then use a different directory per test (e.g. http-snapshots/test-case-1) start({ snapshotDirectory: resolve(__dirname, "http-snapshots") });

 test("Latest XKCD comic (ESM)", async (t) => {
-  startTestCase('test-case-1');
+  // if you are *not* using an isolated test runner (e.g. tape), then this adds snapshots to separate directory startTestCase('test-case-1');

   const res = await fetch("https://xkcd.com/info.0.json");
   const json = await res.json();